For the pizza dough

-Place the tinned tomatoes into a food processor and blend to a purée.
-Spoon the tomato purée thinly over the pizzas, scatter over the grated mozzarella, then drizzle over the oils.
+Blend the tinned tomatoes with a stick blender or a food processor.
+Spoon the blended tomato thinly over the pizzas, scatter over the grated mozzarella, then drizzle over the oil.
 Season with sea salt and freshly ground black pepper.

 Slide each pizza off the baking tray directly onto the heated baking tray or pizza stone in the oven and cook for 5 -10 minutes, or until golden-brown and crisp.

-To serve, scatter the basil leaves over the pizza and drizzle with a little more peanut oil.
+To serve, scatter the basil leaves over the pizza.